 Understanding your natural hazard risks

 Natural disasters cause damage that can take years to repair.
 Analyzing natural hazard risks ahead of time allows you to focus attention and resources on the biggest risks—maximizing your funding potential.
 Our teams can design risk models that pinpoint areas of vulnerability and help you plan for how to use federal aid effectively, before and after the disaster.

 Crafting comprehensive plans and running exercises

 Communities in the path of a natural disaster know that it’s not a question of if, but when.
-That’s why comprehensive planning is so critical—we can help you develop robust hazard mitigation plans, continuity of operations plans, response plans, and emergency preparedness exercises that get you ready for what’s ahead.
+That’s why comprehensive emergency management planning is so critical—we can help you develop robust hazard mitigation plans, continuity of operations plans, response plans, and emergency preparedness exercises that get you ready for what’s ahead.

 Navigating complex insurance requirements

 How do you maximize your FEMA preparedness funding each year without losing it?
 How can you reduce insurance costs for residents and businesses in your community?
 Insurance plays a key role in disaster preparedness.
 Our risk management and insurance experts can show you what steps to take now to get—and keep—federal funding when disaster strikes.

 Securing and using critical funding

 Our disaster management team consists of former FEMA leaders and HUD CDBG-DR experts who can help you secure aid and leverage every dollar to assist your community.
-We will help you design effective programs, policies, and projects that reduce future risks—while satisfying the complex compliance requirements associated with the federal funding programs.
+We will help you design effective emergency preparedness programs, policies, and projects that reduce future risks—while satisfying the complex compliance requirements associated with the federal funding programs.

 Disaster preparedness services